armbian/documentation/docs/irc.md

 If you cannot find yourself in the list above you are free to request an unaffiliated cloak from Freenode staff.
 Check the link above for information.
 - *How can I protect my nickname so nobody can spoof me?*
 Register your nick with Freenode's Nickserv service.
 Check [https://freenode.net/kb/answer/registration](https://freenode.net/kb/answer/registration)

+## :point_right: Bottom line
+If you have any questions, comments regarding the IRC channels and/or services or found an issue in this documentation for think you can enhance it get in touch with Werner either via forums or IRC.